 Examiners will also take account of efforts to address and remediate ECOA/Regulation B violations and fair lending concerns, as well as recent private litigation, federal or state agency investigations, enforcement actions related to fair lending and, for entities subject to the Community Reinvestment Act (CRA) review, the most recent CRA Public Evaluation.
 In addition, if there have been any major changes in the bank’s business or structure resulting from an acquisition or launch of a new product line, it is reasonable to expect that examiners will scrutinize the extent and depth of the bank’s evaluation of fair lending risks resulting from these changes.

 Lastly, and certainly not least, consumer complaints alleging discriminatory treatment in any aspect of the product lifecycle will be carefully considered in rounding out the bank’s fair lending record.
+Every bank regulator and the CFPB has made it clear that examinations in 2021 will continue to prioritize pandemic-related compliance issues.
+Regulators will closely review complaints logged during the period of the pandemic for indication of unfair treatment.

 Fair lending compliance management system